Ansh-Patoliya/DSA/src/Progress.md

 - A key insight was recognizing that the order of parentheses matters, and using a stack naturally enforces this order.
 If at any point a closing parenthesis does not match the top of the stack, we can immediately conclude that the string is invalid.
 - Handling edge cases, such as an empty string or unmatched parentheses, reinforced the importance of thorough testing and validation in algorithm design.
 - Overall, this problem reinforced my understanding of stack operations and highlighted their effectiveness in solving problems involving matching and validation.
 ---
+## 📅 **Day 21 ** – Evaluate Reverse Polish Notation *(8 Nov 2025)*
+### 🎯 **Focus of the Day**
+Mastering stack operations through expression evaluation.

+---
+### ✅ **Tasks Completed**
+#### 🔹 **Problem**: LeetCode 150 - `Evaluate Reverse Polish Notation`
+- **`Problem`**: Given an array of strings representing an expression in Reverse Polish Notation, evaluate the expression.
+- **`Approach`**: Used a stack to evaluate the expression by pushing operands and applying operators.
+- **Complexity Analysis**:
+  - **`Time`**: O(n) — Each token is processed once.
+  - **`Space`**: O(n) — The stack may store all operands in the worst case.
+- **`Edge Cases Handled`**: Single operand, division by zero.
+---
+### 💭 **Reflection**
+- Today's problem, "Evaluate Reverse Polish Notation," was an excellent exercise in mastering stack operations through expression evaluation.
+- The stack data structure proved to be an ideal choice for this problem, as it allowed us to efficiently manage operands and apply operators in the correct order.
+By pushing operands onto the stack and popping them when an operator is encountered, we could easily evaluate the expression step by step.
+- A key insight was recognizing that Reverse Polish Notation eliminates the need for parentheses and operator precedence, simplifying the evaluation process.
+The stack naturally handles the order of operations, ensuring that operands are combined correctly.
+- Handling edge cases, such as a single operand or division by zero, reinforced the importance of thorough testing and validation in algorithm design.
+- Overall, this problem reinforced my understanding of stack operations and highlighted their effectiveness in solving problems involving expression evaluation.
+---
 **🔥 Keep the momentum going! 🔥**